 Tableau Software helps people see and understand data.
 Tableau helps anyone quickly analyze, visualize and share information.
 More than 26,000 customer accounts get rapid results with Tableau in the office and on-the-go.
 And tens of thousands of people use Tableau Public to share data in their blogs and websites.

-is Tableau’s favorite saying and the only thing it cares about.
+Help people see and understand data is Tableau’s favorite saying and the only thing it cares about.
 Since the launch of 2003, Tableau has focused to pull in its efforts towards incrementally pioneering what is known now as the best data visualization platform out there; which is also in no comparison to other similar business intelligence tools in the market.

 Tableau’s core corporate value lies within its analytical product and nothing else.
 As a result, Tableau Desktop is truly one of a kind in its ability for data discovery, self-reliant BI and time to data.
 Having all these characteristics associated with its products, truly gives the ability to answer many of the different questions Tableau customers ask, wither they are in the financial industry, banking, industrial, manufacturing, FMCG, retail, investment or even government bodies like the department of healthcare or commerce.

 The world of big data is inarguably what we live in now and data has become the new currency of modern day business.
 Areas like Business Intelligence, Business Analytics, Market Research and much more are what most companies are focusing on nowadays; aiding data-driven decisions to lower costs, drive-up sales, minimize risks and increase profitability and productivity.

 So where does Tableau come in all of this?
 Everywhere!
 Form analyzing heaps of rows of data in seconds, to collaborating on a highly scalable server.
 Tableau sets no limitations on what insights can be truly undiscovered about your business, helping you improve it towards a successful path.